 Q: Are CVD diamonds synthetic?

 A: No, CVD diamonds are neither synthetic nor artificial.
 They are as real as natural diamonds and are grown in a laboratory instead of being mined from under the surface of the earth.
-Check out the process out here.
+Check out the complete CVD diamond process.

 Q: Is CVD (Chemical Vapor Deposition) the same as CZ (Cubic Zirconia)

-A: Absolutely not, the two are completely different.
+A: Absolutely not; the two are completely different.
 CVD diamonds are 100% real diamonds meaning they are entirely made up of carbon.
-Cubic Zirconia does not contain any carbon and are significantly weaker in hardness as compared to CVD diamonds that are real diamonds.
+Cubic Zirconia does not contain any carbon and is significantly weaker in hardness as compared to CVD diamonds, which are real diamonds.

 Q: What is the difference between natural diamonds & CVD diamonds?

 There is no optical, thermal, physical or chemical difference between the two diamonds.
-They both are made up of carbon, however, CVD diamonds have an edge over most natural diamonds as they are 100% carbon, the purest type of diamonds – Type IIa diamonds.
+They both are made up of carbon; however, CVD diamonds have the edge over most natural diamonds as they are 100% carbon, the purest type of diamonds – Type IIa diamonds.